 On January 1, 2021, you will start paying government fees and taxes for same-day fees and taxes.
-There won’t be any Southwest Airlines-imposed charges when this change goes into effect.
-Until then, A-List and A-List Preferred members can still enjoy free same-day standby for the rest of 2019 and all of 2020.
+There won’t be any Southwest Airline-imposed charges when this change goes into effect.

 Despite this additional cost, flying standby is still cheaper with Southwest than other airlines.
 For instance, you may pay up to $75 for standby status with other legacy airlines.